 This safari is targeted at people working in conservation and land management who would like to learn more about naturalistic grazing and managing livestock in an open system.
 It is led by Knepp’s stockman, Patrick Toe, who has been with the project for over 10 years.

-The morning will begin with a 2.5 hour vehicle safari, encountering Knepp’s herds of old English longhorn cattle, Tamworth pigs, and red and fallow deer.
+The morning will begin with a coffee and locally made brownies, and a short presentation.
+This will be followed by a 2.5 hour walking safari, encountering Knepp’s herds of old English longhorn cattle, Tamworth pigs, and red and fallow deer.

 £NaN per person

 Unfortunately we cannot offer a refund or alternative date for your safari booking.
 We also cannot guarantee the great British weather, or that you will see your target species.
 Nature is unpredictable!
 However we’re confident you’ll enjoy your experience with us, come rain or shine, and there’s always plenty of wildlife to see.
 Our safaris are suitable only for children of 12 and over.